No photos available

 BiologyMales and females build large three-dimensional webs that may be connected with one another.
 The web-building habit also helps to distinguish Polyboea from oxyopids which also have spiny legs and are superficially similar to Polyboea.

-Distribution Map for Polyboea vulpina Thorell, 1895
+Distribution of Polyboea vulpina Thorell, 1895

-Singapore, Malaysia (Peninsular Malaysia), Thailand, Myanmar (Yangon).
+Malaysia (Peninsular Malaysia), Myanmar (Yangon), Singapore, Thailand.

 Scroll